JoonHyeok-hozy-Kim/ai_paper_study/text_books/dive_into_deep_learning/ch07/01/note.md

           - Why?)
             - Suppose the input data is the one-mega-pixel image $(1000 \times 1000 = 1000000)$.
             - Recall that the hidden layer must have the same size as the input.
-            - Even for a single layer model, the hidden representation should have the size of $1000 \times 1000$.
+              - i.e.) Even for a single layer model, the hidden representation should have the size of $1000 \times 1000$.
             - Thus, the model requires $10^{12}$ parameters.
               - Far beyond the size we can handle.
           - Sol.)